IST 441 Information Retrieval and Search

 Course Materials and References: Course materials including powerpoint can be found here.
 There may also be links on

-- The project is a group activity for undergraduate and due at the start of class on the date due.
-Starting right after the required submission date, 1/3 of the grade will be deducted for every day tardy until no grade is available.
+- The project is a group activity for undergraduate and

+All exercises either on paper or in PDFs are due at the start of class on the date due. after the required submission date, 1/3 of the grade will be deducted for every day tardy until no grade is available.